 The anonymous land trust designates Royal Legal Solutions as the “nominee trustee.”
 After the filing process is complete, our firm will resign its role as trustee, designating you to be the sole trustee.
 Provisions for this action will be spelled out in the Trust Agreement.
 This means Royal Legal Solutions will never actually control the property, but will simply act as the trustee of record.
 If and when you sell the property, you will need to produce the Trust Agreement.
 This document designates you as the trustee and you alone will have the power to approve the sale.

-- Asset protection.
-The lawsuit prevention methods mentioned above combine with the land trust’s anonymity and versatility to secure your real estate investments.
-On its own, the land trust is not a surefire asset protection plan.
-However, when combined with an entity like a Series LLC, the land trust proves to be a powerful tool in the asset protection arsenal.
+The lawsuit prevention methods mentioned above combine with the Land Trust’s anonymity and versatility to secure your real estate investments.
+On its own, the Land Trust is not a surefire asset protection plan.
+However, when combined with an entity like a Series LLC, it is a powerful tool.

-- Protection from identity thieves.
 If someone is looking to steal your identity, they are really looking for your information.
-Public records of things like your real estate purchases, mortgage payments, and other investment information are a veritable treasure trove for the identity thief.
-Land trusts keep your name off of public records, making you a much harder target for would-be identity thieves.
-Fortunately for the smart investors who use land trusts, most criminals will move on to lower hanging fruit.
+Public records of things like your real estate transactions, mortgage payments, and other investment information are a treasure trove for the identity thief.
+Land Trusts keep your name off of public records, making you a much harder target for would-be identity thieves.
+Fortunately for the smart investors who use Land Trusts, most criminals will move on to lower hanging fruit.

-- Multiple ways to hold ownership.
-When you use a land trust, you have more options for exactly how you own property.
-In states that permit Tenancy-By-The-Entireties, married couples can own interests in a property in this manner with a land trust.
-Some couples use this to prevent a lawsuit against one spouse from affecting the other.
+When you use a Land Trust, you have options.
+In states that permit Tenancy-By-The-Entireties, married couples who own interests in a property can prevent a lawsuit against one spouse from affecting the other.
 It also can be beneficial in the event of a divorce in a community property state.
 Assets held in trusts have specific documents governing their sale and division.
-Learn more from our free resource about the benefits of tenancy by the entireties.